Frances Hodgson Burnett: Remarriage and later life

 The marriage took place in Genoa, Italy, and the couple went to Pegli for their honeymoon, where they endured two weeks of steady rain.
 Burnett's biographer Gretchen Gerzina writes of the marriage, "it was the biggest mistake of her life".
 The press stressed the age difference—Townsend was ten years younger than she—and she referred to him as her secretary.
 Biographer Ann Thwaite doubts Townsend loved Burnett, claiming that 50-year-old Burnett was "stout, rouged and unhealthy" and believes Townsend needed Burnett to help with his acting career, and support him financially.
 Within months, in a letter to her sister, Burnett admitted the marriage was in trouble, describing Townsend as scarcely sane and hysterical.
-Thwaite argues that Townsend blackmailed Burnett into the marriage, and he just wanted her money and to be in control of her as a husband.
+Thwaite argues that Townsend blackmailed Burnett into the marriage, and he just wanted her money and to be in control of Burnett as a husband.

 Unable to bear the thought of continuing to live with Townsend at Maytham, Burnett rented a house in London for the winter of 1900–1901.
-There she socialized with friends and wrote.
-She worked on two books simultaneously: The Shuttle, a longer and more complicated book; and The Making of a Marchioness, which she wrote in a few weeks and published to good reviews.
+There, she socialised with friends and wrote.
+Burnett worked on two books simultaneously: The Shuttle, a longer and more complicated book; and The Making of a Marchioness, which she wrote in a few weeks and published to good reviews.
 In the spring of 1901, when she returned to the country, Townsend tried to replace her long-time publisher Scribner's with a publishing house offering a larger advance.
-In the autumn of 1902, after a summer of socializing and filling Maytham with house-guests, she suffered a physical collapse.
-She returned to America, and in the winter of 1902 entered a sanatorium.
-There she told Townsend she would no longer live with him, and the marriage ended.
+In the autumn of 1902, after a summer of socialising and filling Maytham with houseguests, she suffered a physical collapse.
+Burnett returned to United States, and in the winter of 1902 entered a sanatorium.
+There, she told Townsend she would no longer live with him, and the marriage ended.

-She returned to Maytham two years later in June 1904.
-Maytham Hall had a series of walled gardens and in the rose garden she wrote several books; it was there she had the idea for The Secret Garden, mainly written at the manor house in Buile Hill Park while visiting Manchester.
-In 1905 A Little Princess was published, after she had reworked the play into a novel.
-Once again Burnett turned to writing to increase her income.
-She lived an extravagant lifestyle, spending money on expensive clothing.
+Burnett returned to Maytham in June 1904.
+Maytham Hall had a series of walled gardens, and she wrote several books in the rose garden; it was there Burnett had the idea for The Secret Garden, mainly written at the manor house in Buile Hill Park while visiting Manchester.
+In 1905, A Little Princess was published, after she had reworked the play into a novel.
+Once again, Burnett turned to writing to increase her income.
+Burnett lived an extravagant lifestyle, spending money on expensive clothing.
 It was reported in 1905 that Burnett was a semi-vegetarian.
 She had eliminated meat almost entirely from her diet.